ukanf/Practice-July2025/README.md

 Good to use when data can be kept as separate messages/records - no relationship between them.

 Good to scale horizontally - Kind of a key value store.. easier to split workload and only part of DB owned by a workload - diff partitions - where is an item stored?
 Key value store.. key determines in which partition the item is stored - where to store new items and retrieve existing one?
 Hash and then go to the host assign to that range's hash.

+Schemaless - each item does not need to have the same structure... pretty good if app and data structure is constantly changing/evolving.

+Bad for data analysis... eventually consistent..

 <!-- https://www.mongodb.com/resources/basics/scaling -->